 |"So faith comes by hearing, and hearing by the Word..."
 Romans 10:17|

 This is the good fight for the faith that is demonstrable to the world (1Timothy 6:12).
 We don't walk by feeling, we walk by faith, no matter what - and then we wait on the Father to show up in the middle of our circumstance.
 Not the way we want Him to be - the way He wants to be found.
-Resist the enemy and he will flee from you.
+Resist the enemy of fear and self-determination and he will flee from you.
 This is our resistance - we just do it.
 We do it to the extent and with the mindset those boys had before Nebuchadnezzar threw them into the fiery furnace - if I perish, then I perish.
-But, even if YHVH does not rescue me, I will not bow to the devil and give him a place of fear to squat in my heart (Daniel 3:12-28).
+But, even if YHVH does not rescue me, I will not bow to the temptation to give fear a place to squat in my heart (Daniel 3:12-28).

 Part One - Salt of the Earth

 |"...as it is written, whoever believes on Him will not be put to shame.
 For there is no distinction between Jew and Greek, for the same Lord over all is rich to all who call upon Him.
 For whoever calls on the name of YaHoVeH shall be saved."
 Romans 10:11-13|